astropy/astropy/docs/modeling/fitting.rst

   :class:`~astropy.modeling.fitting.TRFLSQFitter` does.

 * :class:`~astropy.modeling.fitting.LMLSQFitter`, which uses the Levenberg-Marquardt (LM) algorithm as implemented by `scipy.optimize.least_squares`.
-Doesn’t handle bounds and/or sparse Jacobians.
+Does not handle bounds and/or sparse Jacobians.
 Usually the most efficient method for small unconstrained problems.
   If a Levenberg-Marquardt algorithm is desired for your problem, it is now recommended that you use this fitter instead of :class:`~astropy.modeling.fitting.LevMarLSQFitter` as it